dgaydukov/exchange-core/README.md

 # Building exchange in java

+### 2 types of orderbook
+* MapOrderBook - orderbook based on `java.utils.TreeMap` where all book manipulation (adding/removing order to orderbook) is done inside TreeMap and hidden from us.
+It's easier, but less efficent.
+* ArrayOrderBook - advanced version of order book, compared to `MapOrderBook` order book, here we can achieve faster performance by directly manipulating the underlying array.
+In `TreeMap` there is also underlying array and each time we insert/remove, it's sorted internally/implicitly.
+But here we do adding/removing from orderbook explicitly

 ### matching engine architecture
 we have 2 implementation of order book:
 * naive `MapOrderBook` - here we are using default JDK implementations like `TreeMap/HashMap` to store internal state of orderbook like bids/asks remaining orders by orderId.
 Since these JDK implementations are not designed for low latency, they won't perform well under high load due to: gc problems or primitive unboxing/auto-boxing.
 So this orderbook implementation is good for educational purpose, but completely useless for real-world apps.